nikzb/rgb-color-explorer/README.md

 To do:

+* 100 per round point system - 300 per game

 * Header(s)
-  * Make a "header" component for each app?
+  * Make a "title" component for each app?
 Or make a general one?
-     * Need to apply styles to ColorCoder header on level screen and end screen
+     * Need to apply styles to ColorCoder title on level screen and end screen

-* Main page
-  * Have logo(/title?) be a link back to main page (when on other pages)
-    * Clicking on souvlaki logo during tour - tour does not hide

 * General styling
   * Clean up code for sizing of ColorViz?